Idnan/bash-guide/README.md

 ## 2.1.
 Variables

-Creating variable in bash is similar to other language.
+Creating variables in bash is similar to other languages.
 There are no data types.
-A variable in bash can contain a number, a character, a string of characters.
-You have no need to declare a variable, just assigning a value to its reference will create it.
+A variable in bash can contain a number, a character, a string of characters, etc. You have no need to declare a variable, just assigning a value to its reference will create it.

 Example:
 ```bash
 str="hello world"
 ```

 The above line creates a variable `str` and assigns "hello world" to it.
-Then the value of variable is retrieved by putting the `$` in the beginning of variable name.
+The value of variable is retrieved by putting the `$` in the beginning of variable name.

 Example:
 ```bash
 echo $str   # hello world
 ```

-Also like other languages bash has also arrays.
+Like other languages, bash has arrays.
 An array is variable containing multiple values.
 There's no maximum limit on the size of array.
 Array in bash are zero based.
 The first element is indexed with element 0.
 There are several ways for creating arrays in bash.
 Which are given below.

 Examples:
 ```bash